Train AI Models on GPU Nodes with SSH Access

 Note 2: If you specified the HTTP port, the "Open" button in the following screenshot will also turn green once the HTTP server is ready.
 Click on the button will open the HTTP endpoint in a new browser tab.
 For example, in the screenshot below, the GPU node named gpu node with jupyter notebook runs the Jupyter notebook server in the container.
 Once the server is up, you can click on "Open" to access the Jupyter notebook.

-Note 3: You can click into the GPU node to see view more details, the GPU node status, and the container logs (if it prints anything).
+Note 3: You can click into the GPU node to see view more details, the GPU node status, the container logs (if it prints anything), and events.
+The "Events" tab is particularly useful for diagnosing the root cause of GPU node crashing events.